MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/netherlands-local-functionality.md

   - "nl-nl"
 ---
 # Netherlands Local Functionality
-The following topics describe the local functionality in the Dutch version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the Dutch version of ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.

 ## In This Section
  [What's New\-duplicate 10](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Netherlands/what-s-new-duplicate-10.md)